franziskawich/3-column-preview-card-component/README.md

 ### Continued development

-Zoom attribution
+After uploading my solution I suddenly saw that when I zoom out in the browser to 80% that my attribution will jump to the first row again.
+This should not happen.
+I will check for something like this more thour

 ### Useful resources

-- [MDN: Vertical-align](https://developer.mozilla.org/en-US/docs/Web/CSS/vertical-align) - This helped me with ...
+- [MDN: Vertical-align](https://developer.mozilla.org/en-US/docs/Web/CSS/vertical-align) - This helped me with aligning my icons to my headings.

 ## Author